OfficeDev/office-store-docs/docs/monetize-addins-through-microsoft-commercial-marketplace.md

 ---
-title: Monetize your Office 365 add-in or app through Microsoft Commercial Marketplace
+title: Monetize your Microsoft 365 add-in or app through Microsoft Commercial Marketplace
 description: This article describes how to sell your app through Microsoft by using Partner Center to submit your service for purchase as a SaaS offer.
 localization_priority: Priority
 ---